jasmine6789/Portfolio-1.0/README.md

 ## ✨ Key Features

-- **Immersive 3D Background:**
-  Leverages [Spline](https://spline.design/) to create a unique and interactive three-dimensional environment, enhancing the user experience with engaging visuals.

 - **Responsive and Adaptive Design:**
   Engineered with **React** and **Vite** to ensure a seamless and intuitive experience across various devices, from desktops to mobile phones.